 Yesterday we're kind of docile during the update.

-It's not a little squawking we hear out there in the jungle.
+Animals fighting back, it's a little squawking we hear out there in the jungle.

-And Born Free.
+Andy Williams and Born Free.

-It's a combo animal rights.
+It's a combo animal rights environmentalist wacko update.

 Now, yesterday we told you that the polar bear population has actually doubled in the last 50 years.

-Everybody believes, or enough people believe, because of Al Gore's lying, stinking movie, that the polar bears are dying off.
+Everybody believes, or enough people believe because of Al Gore's lying, stinking movie, that the polar bears are dying off.

 And especially kids believe it.